 The first night of Kian’s wake, an old woman who regularly bought pencils from the Delos Santos family’s mini-store asked what happened, upon seeing a casket in what was usually a room filled with candy and school supplies.

-Kian's father, Saldy, said it was his son, the young boy who attended to you, that was killed.
+Kian’s father, Saldy, said it was his son, the young boy who attended to you, who was killed.
 The news came as a shock to the old lady, who nearly fainted, as if she were a mother who just heard that her own son had been killed.
 The old woman asked, how could such a thing happen?
 He was a very good boy!
-He sharpened the pencils I bought so I wouldn't have to spend for a sharpener!
+He sharpened the pencils I bought so I wouldn’t have to spend for a sharpener!

 The other night, a street child visited the wake to see Kian.
 The little boy said Kian would always turn up the volume of whatever he was watching so that the boy, too, could watch with him.

 It was these little things that Kian did that has made his death a puzzle to his family.
 Why in the world would police kill such a sweet boy?